TxABA

 The TxABA Speaker Series consists of several webinars offered throughout the year.
 The TxABA Program Committee is developing the speaker series based on a member survey.
 The goal is to provide continuing education opportunities to TxABA Members beyond the annual conference with topics that complement the annual conference.

 Speaker series registration and CEUs are FREE for TxABA Members.
+Please note for the free webinar option to display on the register/purchasing page that you have to already have purchased a membership (i.e., you cannot purchase a membership at the same time as the webinar to receive free speaker series webinar registration).
 Non-Members may purchase registration that includes any available CEUs.
 Registration for webinars will open about 4 weeks prior to the webinar.
 TxABA will be updating this webpage as we confirm dates with presenters.

 To register for webinars please (1) login to your TxABA account then (2) select Purchase Registration, Membership, and CEUs on the TxABA homepage or select Register on the top menu.
 (3) Select the webinar (it will only show up as free if your membership is current; it is organized under events on the Registration and Purchasing page), check box for terms and conditions, then select Submit.
 (4) Non-Members should select *Pay with Card to purchase the webinar and Members should select the Submit button on the view cart page.
 Everyone registered will receive an email confirmation that they are registered for the webinar.